Ways to contact the Social Security Tribunal

 We do not process:

-For more information on the different types of benefits available, visit Canada’s COVID-19 Economic Response Plan webpage.
+Applications for any COVID-related benefits.
+For information about these benefits, visit Canada’s COVID-19 Economic Response Plan webpage.

 How to contact us

 - The fastest way to contact us is by email.
 If you send us documents, please use a format we can open.

 The fastest way to send us information is always by email.

 You may want to send us documents for your appeal by courier.
 If you do, email or call us for the information you’ll need.